-Description: The Athletic Training classes are offered to all students who may have a desire to work in a Sports Medicine profession or to learn how to care for their own athletic injuries.
-Topics include anatomy, kinesiology, prevention of athletic injuries, treatment of athletic injuries, first aid/CPR and administration of an Athletic Training program.
+Description: Sports Medicine is intended for students who have an interest in Sports Medicine or some other health care profession, or learning how to care for their own athletic injuries.
+Topics include anatomy, taping and wrapping, prevention of athletic injuries, and treatment of athletic injuries, first aid/CPR and administration of an Athletic Training program.
 Fee required.